Installing Report Manager Web Server

 Serve customized html files

 To serve alternative html files, you must configure where the html files are and use the replacement strings contained in the models.
-You will find the html original files (models) in the cvs development tree.
+You will find the html original files (models) in the project source repository.

 To configure place in the configuration file